 Property Description Display name (singular) Display name for a single record in the table.
-Translate the given text using the 5 button.
-Display name (plural) he display name is used, for example, to database search or for error output.
-Translate e 😉 button.
-Display template be represented, for ex reports.
-Translate the s used to specify the form in which objects will ample in the administration tool result list or in given text using the button.
-For more informplate for displaying a list on page 131. ed to enter a display template for many-to- se tables, the viDB.DLL forms the display reign keys.
-Display template (long) Additional display tem object's full name. plate for individual tables containing the Hierarchy path displaying tables hiera For more information, forms on page 148. columns here that should be used as a basis for rchically, for example, on assignment forms. see Hierarchical display of data on assignment Example: displayed on an assign (UID_ADSContainer col (ADSContainer table) is er account (ADSAccount table) is typically iment form below its Active Directory container umn).
-The Active Directory container s, on the other hand, displayed underneath its in (UID_ADSDomain column).
-The path for the entered as follows: Table Hierarchy path ADSAccount UID_ADSContainer,UID_ADSDomain ADSContainer UID_ADSDomain An alternative list for columns can be given objects that do not have values in all foreign key after a pipe ().
-Example: (UID_ADSContainer,UI D_ADSDomain UID_ADSDomain) Remarks Text field for additiona l explanation.
-Cache information 9 ables in the Designer.
-This data is only required he information for a table is composed of the behavior.
+Translate the given text using the \bigcirc button.
+Display name (plural) Displays table name The display name is used, for example, to identify the table in a database search or for error output.
+Translate the given text using the button.
+Display template The display template is used to specify the for be represented, for example in the administrate reports.
+Translate the given text using the ation, see Display template for displaying a limit ation tool result list or in button.For more inform- NOTE: You do not need to enter a display termany tables.
+For these tables, the viDB.DLL template from the foreign keys.
+Display template (long) Additional display template for individual table object's full name. les containing the Hierarchy path Enter the foreign key columns here that shou displaying tables hierarchically, for example, For more information, see Hierarchical displa forms on page 149.
+Example: on assignment forms.
+An Active Directory user account (ADSAccount displayed on an assignment form below its Account (UID_ADSContainer column).
+The Active Direct (ADSContainer table) is, on the other hand, directive Directory domain (UID_ADSDomain column) is entered as follows: ctive Directory container tory container splayed underneath its Table Hierarchy path ADSAccount UID_ADSContainer,UI D_ADSDomain ADSContainer UID_ADSDomain An alternative list for objects that do not have columns can be given after a pipe (). e values in all foreign key Example: (UID_ADSContainer,UID_ADSDomain UID_ADSDo omain) Remarks Text field for additional explanation.
+Cache information Loading behavior for tables in the Designer.
+I for system tables.
+Cache information for a tal sort order and loading behavior. , .